maclong9/harvard-compsci/Introduction/04-Memory/README.md

 - `free` frees up a specified memory section that's been previously allocated.
   - this is good practice to ensure that the system consistently has enough memory.

-> [!CAUTION]
-> Ensure when iterating to copy strings to other variables using the manual method that you do it to `<= n` to encompass the null character.

 ## Diagnosing Memory Issues

 - use the `sizeof` function to specify variables that are the size of types.